Diabetes - low blood sugar - self-care

 - Go into a coma

-Talk with your doctor or nurse about when you should check your blood sugar every day.
+Talk with your health care provider about when you should check your blood sugar every day.
 People who have low blood sugar need to check their blood sugar more often.

 The most common causes of low blood sugar are: